GeekWorkCode/plane-api-go/README.md

     Description: "A new issue created via the API",
 })

+// Create an issue using state name and assignee name newIssue, err := client.Issues.Create("your-workspace-slug", "project-id", &api.IssueCreateRequest{
+    Name:          "Issue with State Name and Assignee Name",
+    Description:   "An issue created using state name and assignee name",
+    StateName:     "Backlog",       // Will be converted to state ID automatically
+    Priority:      "medium",
+    AssigneeNames: []string{"John Doe"}, // Will be converted to member ID automatically })

+// Create an issue with multiple assignees newIssue, err := client.Issues.Create("your-workspace-slug", "project-id", &api.IssueCreateRequest{
+    Name:          "Issue with Multiple Assignees",
+    Description:   "An issue created with multiple assignees",
+    StateName:     "Backlog",
+    Priority:      "high",
+    AssigneeNames: []string{"John Doe", "Jane Smith"}, // Will be converted to member IDs automatically })

 // Update an issue
 updatedIssue, err := client.Issues.Update("your-workspace-slug", "project-id", "issue-id", &api.IssueUpdateRequest{
     Name:        "Updated Issue Name",